NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 To use MSBuild restore:

-1. Open a Developer Command Prompt by searching for *developer command prompt* and starting the prompt from the **Start** menu, which configures all the necessary paths for MSBuild.
+1. Open a Developer Command Prompt by searching for *developer command prompt* and starting the prompt from the Windows **Start** menu, which configures all the necessary paths for MSBuild.

 1. Switch to the folder containing the project or *packages.config* file, and enter `msbuild -t:restore`.